Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

 Even if you never plan to share your data outside of your research group, there are still many compelling reasons to manage your data in a reproducible and standardized way.

+1. **Reduces data curation debt**: Taking the time to plan and implement quality data management through the entire research study reduces data curation debt caused by suboptimal data management practices [@butters_recognizing_2020].
+Having poorly collected, managed or documented data may make your data unusable, either permanently or until errors are corrected.
+Decreasing or removing this debt reduces the time, energy, and resources spent possibly recollecting data or scrambling at the end of your study to get your data up to acceptable standards.

 1. **Facilitates use of your data**: Every member of your research team being able to able to find and understand your project data and documentation is a huge benefit.
 It allows for the easy use and re-use of your data, and hastens efforts like the publication process [@markowetz_five_2015].
 Not having to search around for numbers of consented participants or asking which version of the data they should use allows your team to spend more time analyzing and less time playing detective.

 1. **Encourages validation**: Implementing reproducible data management practices encourages and allows your team to internally replicate and validate your processes to ensure your outputs are accurate.